SpritzerPyro/bash-utilities/README.md

 **Option:** `-e` or `-x`

 An executable includes some basic variables and initially sources the `lib/log_exit_error.sh` script.
-You are prompted for a description and whether you want to include some information into the file header.

 The created file is executable.